-Among the dimensions we find patient-centeredness, defined as care delivered in a way that responds to patients' physical, emotional. social and where cultural needs. interactions with health professionals are compassionate and empowering, and where patients' values and preferences are taken into account (1, 2).
+Among the dimensions we patient-centeredness, defined as care delivered in a way that responds to patients' physical, emotional, social and cultural needs. where interactions with health professionals compassionate and empowering, and where patients' values and preferences are taken into account (1, 2).
 To evaluate patient-centeredness of a health system, we need to collect data from patients on their experiences of care.